Stephanie Murphy: Leadership in the 116th Congress

+Post-congressional career

+On July 9, 2025, Murphy announced she would run for mayor of Orange County, Florida.
+She joined a field of three other candidates.

 Political positions

+Murphy is a Blue dog democrat.

 Infrastructure

 In 2021, Murphy was one of nine Democrats who refused to support the Build Back Better Act unless the House first voted on the Infrastructure Investment and Jobs Act.

+Healthcare

+Murphy voted against allowing Medicare to negotiate the prices of prescription medications in the Ways and Means Committee.

 Economy and COVID-19 relief

 Murphy is a self-identified capitalist.
 She supports a balanced budget amendment to the U.S. constitution, which would prohibit the government from spending more than it takes in on a given year.
 She views growing federal budget deficits as "major threats to the economy, the future health of America, and national security."

 In an April 2020 conference call with business executives and lobbyists, Murphy expressed support for a lobbyist-led effort to reverse a ban in the original CARES Act that blocked business advocacy and lobbying groups from participating in the taxpayer-funded Paycheck Protection Program.
 The effort included a request to be eligible for an additional $25 billion in government funds for canceled events and other lost revenue from the pandemic.

-Murphy was part of an effort by some Republicans and Democrats on Capitol Hill to use the coronavirus outbreak to press Trump to remove tariffs on billions of dollars worth of Chinese goods and imported steel and aluminum.
+Murphy was part of an effort by some Republicans and Democrats on Capitol Hill to use the coronavirus outbreak to press Trump to remove tariffs on billions of dollars' worth of Chinese goods and imported steel and aluminum.
 After the administration rejected the requests, she and Representative Joe Cunningham sent House Speaker Nancy Pelosi a letter requesting that she include a suspension of the tariffs in the COVID-19 relief package and mandate that the government refund to businesses the tariffs already paid on imported Chinese goods and imported steel and aluminum.

 Murphy introduced a bill to make it easier for small business owners to obtain low-interest loans.
 It passed the House.
 She also co-sponsored a law, passed and signed by Trump, that ensures that small businesses will receive a share of federal government contracts.